s3u/say-it-like-subbu/README.md

 /opt/homebrew/opt/opensearch/bin/opensearch
 ```

-Make sure you have the right access keys to make AWS API calls from your environment.
-Also [get a LangChain API_KEY](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key) and set it as an environment variable in your working environment.
+Ensure you have access keys to make AWS API calls from your environment.
+Also, [get a LangChain API_KEY](https://docs.smith.langchain.com/administration/how_to_guides/organization_management/create_account_api_key) and set it as an environment variable in your working environment.

 ## Build the RAG